NBISweden/teaching_literature_club/docs/events/20250411/README.md

   I will read up more on that,
   as this may be useful.
 - the term 'experts by experience'.
-I will use this as a friendlier synonymn for my term, which is 'experienced beginner'
+I will use this as a friendlier synonym for my term, which is 'experienced beginner'

 ## Notes